cucumber/docs/content/docs/cucumber/state.md

 ```

 There is no documentation yet, but the code is on [GitHub](https://github.com/cucumber/cucumber-jvm/tree/master/needle).
+{{% /block %}}

+{{% block "ruby,javascript" %}} Needle is a Dependency Injection framework for JVM languages. {{% /block %}}

 # How to use DI
+{{% block "java,kotlin" %}}
 When using a DI framework all your step definitions, hooks, transformers, etc. will be created by the frameworks instance injector.
+{{% /block %}}

+{{% block "ruby,javascript" %}} Dependency Injection is specific to JVM languages. {{% /block %}}

-## The need for a custom injector
+## Using a custom injector

-Cucumber example tests are typically small and have no dependencies.
-In real life, though, tests often need access to application specific object instances
+{{% block "java,kotlin" %}} Cucumber example tests are typically small and have no dependencies.
+In real life, though,
-which also need to be supplied by the injector.
+tests often need access to application specific object instances which also need to be supplied by the injector.
+These
-These instances need to be made available to your step definitions so that actions
+instances need to be made available to your step definitions so that actions can be applied on them and delivered
-can be applied on them and delivered results can be tested.
+results can be tested.

 The reason using Cucumber with a DI framework typically originates from the fact that the tested application also uses
 the same framework.
 So we need to configure a custom injector to be used with Cucumber.